-If your parser is running very slowly, run the VM with the -Xprof command line option.
+If your parser is running very slowly, run the VM with the -xprof command line option.
 This will result in a flat profile being output after your process completes.
-If you see that your program is spending a lot of time in hash map operations or hashcode / equals methods, you might be able to speed up your computation substantially by backing your sets, maps, and counters with IdentityHashMaps instead of HashMaps.
-This change requires the use of something like a util.Interner for canonicalization.
+If you see that your program is spending a lot of time in hash map, hash code, or equals methods, you might be able to speed up your computation substantially by backing your sets, maps, and counters with IdentityHashMap instead of HashMap.
+This requires the use of something like a util.Interner for canonicalization... ask around if you're not sure what that would entail, some people in the class already know this trick.